 There is no charge to parents for the VPK instructional hours, and the parent chooses the provider that the child is to attend.
 The number of instructional hours and the specific times per day varies by provider.

 VPK classes may begin at the start of the school year, in January and a condensed summer session, depending on location.
 In Marion County, school-year VPK classes are provided through licensed private and faith-based centers, licensed family child care homes, as well as several public elementary school sites.
 The summer classes are available predominately through public elementary school sites as well as several private child care sites.
 Registration is through the Coalition office.
 Staff will provide parents with a list of certified VPK providers to choose from.

-To find a VPK Provider, Click on these links:
+To find a VPK Provider, Click on the link below:

 Questions and Answers

 Q. How old are children who enroll in VPK?

 A. Children who turn 4 years old on or before Sept 1 of the program year are eligible to attend VPK.
 In addition, children born between Feb 2nd and September 1st may attend VPK either that Program year or postpone attending until the following program year as long as the child has not yet been admitted to kindergarten.
 You can find a chart by clicking HERE.